raystack/frontier-python/docs/apis/tags/AuthzApi.md

     host = "http://127.0.0.1:7400"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure HTTP basic authorization: Basic
+configuration = shield_api.Configuration(
+    username = 'YOUR_USERNAME',
+    password = 'YOUR_PASSWORD'
+)
 # Enter a context with an instance of the API client
 with shield_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class